-Timothy paused and yawned making the Doctor smile and chuckle, "You humans need so much sleep."
+Timothy paused and yawned making the Doctor smile and chuckle.
+"You humans need so much sleep," he said fondly.

-Knowing better than to argue, Timothy stood and said, "I'll turn in then.
+Knowing better than to argue, Timothy stood up.
+He set his latest book on the top of the stack and waited for a moment.
+Yet the Doctor said nothing more.
+"I'll turn in then.
 Goodnight Doctor."

-Noting that her breathing was slowly increasing and that the movements of her eye lids had slowed, the Doctor stood from the chair and moved it back to the corner.
+Noting that her breathing was slowly increasing and that the movements of her eyelids had slowed, the Doctor stood from the chair and moved it back to the corner.
 He indulged himself for another moment as Rose shifted and giggled in her sleep before he left the room to avoid her finding him like that.
 It wasn't that he didn't often stay with her at night, but since he didn't need nearly as much sleep they had agreed that there was no point in him just lying in bed bored.
-Even after seven months of having Rose back in his life and their relationship openly romantic, the Doctor still found it difficult to verbalize his thoughts and emotions to Rose.
-Part of him was still fearful of her humanity and couldn't help, but count down his time with her, hence the early morning watching.
+Even after seven months of having Rose back in his life and their relationship openly romantic, the Doctor still found it difficult to verbalise his thoughts and emotions to Rose.
+Time Lord culture didn't work that way, but the words meant the world to her.
+Yet in the back of his mind, he couldn't help but feel the seconds slipping away.

 He shook off those thoughts as he entered the control room and found Timothy leaning back in the jump seat with a thick book from the library.
-Smiling at the boy, the Doctor tilted his head and grinned, "Harry Potter?"
+Smiling at the boy, the Doctor tilted his head and grinned.

-Timothy looked up sharply at him and gave him a sheepish smile, "Rose mentioned it."
-The lad shrugged and looked at the cover as the Doctor watched with a smile, "I admit it is very creative and a nice change from Egyptian history."
+Timothy looked up sharply at him and gave him a sheepish smile.
+"Rose mentioned it," he said.
+The lad shrugged and looked at the cover as the Doctor watched with a smile.
+"I admit it is very creative and a nice change from Egyptian history."

 He watched Rose's soft look of affection for the TARDIS before she shifted her attention back to him.
 "Ah," Rose said as she stepped up next to him and slid her hand into his with a smile, "Cardiff it is then."